 III.
-AWARD INFORMATION
+Award Information

-The Antarctic Sciences Section anticipates committing up to approximately \$60 million annually across the full Antarctic Program (to include both field and non-field-based projects and activities) as either standard or continuing awards, contingent on the availability of funds.
-In addition, and separate from these awards to organizations, field and laboratory support will be available in Antarctica for those projects for which fieldwork has been proposed and approved.
+The Antarctic Sciences Section anticipates committing up to approximately \$60 million annually across all Antarctic Sciences programs (to include all projects and activities) as either standard or continuing awards, contingent upon the availability of funds.

 IV.
-ELIGIBILITY INFORMATION
+Eligibility Information